-DSH - Metropolitan LA - Psychology Doctoral Internship:
+DSH - Metropolitan Psychology Doctoral Internship Frequently Asked Questions

-The units are largely divided by commitment codes, although in some cases there is a mixture of penal code patients on a unit.
-There is also two Skilled Nursing Facility (SNF) units specifically dedicated to the treatment of medically fragile patients.
+The units are largely divided by commitment codes, although in some cases there is a mixture of forensic and civil conservatorship patients on a unit.
+There are also Skilled Nursing Facility (SNF) units specifically dedicated to the treatment of medically fragile patients.

 What are the rotations available?

-The interns are expected to complete two, sixth-month rotations over the course of the year.
-Ideally, we offer a variety of rotation options, including experiences on LPS (civil commitment) unit, Forensic (criminal commitment) unit, and/or an off-unit rotation in Neuropsychological Assessment, or Psychological Assessment.
+The interns are expected to complete two, six-month rotations over the course of the year.
+Rotation options include experiences on LPS (civil commitment) units, Forensic (criminal commitment) units, and/or an off-unit rotation in Neuropsychological Assessment.

-We do our best to give all of our interns a broad, generalist experience that includes a wide range of assessments and reports, individual and group therapy, work intimately within a treatment team, and didactics/trainings.
+We aim to give our interns a broad, generalist experience that includes administration of a variety of assessments, report writing, individual and group therapy, collaboration with an interdisciplinary treatment team, and didactics/trainings.
 Interns attend two hours of didactic training each week.
 Interns will also be expected to provide three presentations during the year.

 How many supervisors do interns have?

 Each intern will have one primary supervisor and 2-3 delegated supervisors during each rotation.
-The primary supervisor will provide 2 hours of individual supervision each week and typically oversee the day-to-day work of the interns.
-The delegated supervisors provide supportive roles and can fill in during absences of the primary supervisors.
-Additionally, there are other licensed psychology staff members who can provide consultation, training and other supportive functions for the internship program.
+The primary supervisor will provide 1 hour of individual supervision each week and typically oversee the day-to-day work of the interns.
+One delegated supervisor will provide an additional hour of individual supervision each week and support the intern in developing specific skills, such as psychological assessment.
+Interns will also receive 2 hours of group supervision led by the Internship Director.
+Additionally, other licensed psychology staff members are available to provide consultation, training, and other supportive functions for the internship program.

 What is the salary for interns?
 Other benefits?